 At Prospect Park Productions we are passionate about development and can provide script assessment and dramaturgical services.

-PPP founder Emily Duncan is a dramaturge and holds a PhD in Theatre Studies from the University of Otago.
+PPP founder and current Burns Fellow, Emily Duncan is a dramaturge and holds a PhD in Theatre Studies from the University of Otago.
 Her thesis proposes Michel Foucault’s concept of heterotopia as a dramaturgical model – which sounds very flash – but at the heart of her work is a passion for story-telling and supporting others in telling their stories no matter the medium or the experience of the story teller.

 Emily’s dramaturgical work includes What You Will (Zac Nicholls, Fortune Theatre 2017), advising a graduate Dunedin School of Art project (2017), the immersive character host production Journey of the Jura at Toitū Otago Settlers Museum (2018), and mentor/script advisor for the Fortune Theatre’s Studio 4 x 4 Emerging Playwrights Initiative (2017, 2018).